dotnet/AspNetCore.Docs/aspnetcore/security/samesite.md

 ---
-title: SameSite
+title: Work with SameSite cookies in ASP.NET Core
 author: rick-anderson
-description: Learn how to use to SameSite cookies in ASP.NET Core ms.author: riande ms.custom: mvc ms.date: 11/11/2019
+description: Learn how to use to SameSite cookies in ASP.NET Core ms.author: riande ms.custom: mvc ms.date: 12/03/2019
 uid: security/samesite
 ---
-# Working with SameSite cookies in ASP.NET Core
+# Work with SameSite cookies in ASP.NET Core

 By [Rick Anderson](https://twitter.com/RickAndMSFT)